tan-yong-sheng/business_analytics/README.md

 A series of TalentLabs Assignment submitted for my programme: Certified Associate in Business Analytics.

 The modules are as below:
-i.
-Career Workshop
+1. Career Workshop
-ii.
-Course introduction and Data Collection iii.
-Preparing data for analysis iv.
-Data Analysis (Insight Generation)
+2. Course introduction and Data Collection
+3. Preparing data for analysis
+4. Data Analysis (Insight Generation)
-v.
-Data Visualisation
+5. Data Visualisation